-‘NCIS’-Alum Pauley Perrette Is Heading Back To CBS
+‘NCIS’ Alum Pauley Perrette Is Heading Back To CBS

 Rumors have been flying around about different characters on CBS’ hit show NCIS, and fans can’t possibly take another beloved team member leaving.
-The last big loss was Abby Sciuto in season 15 and that was one that was hard to take, but fans won’t be without her for too much longer.
+The last big loss was Abby Sciuto in Season 15 and that was one that was hard to take, but fans won’t be without her for too much longer.
 Well, they won’t get Abby, but they will get to see Pauley Perrette as she is heading back to CBS for a new show.

 TV Line revealed that it has already been close to a year since Perrette left NCIS, but she couldn’t stay away from CBS for too long.
-She has snagged the female lead in a sitcom pilot called Broke which comes from Jennie Snyder Urman who is the creator of Jane the Virgin.
+She has snagged the female lead in a sitcom pilot called Broke which comes from Jennie Snyder Urman, who is the creator of Jane the Virgin.

-Starring opposite Perrette will be Jamie Camil who was also in Jane the Virgin.
+Starring opposite Perrette will be Jamie Camil, who was also in Jane the Virgin.

 Broke centers around a filthy rich trust fund baby who will be played by Camil.
 All of a sudden, the character will be cut off by his father and forced to find another way to live the life that he’s so used to, but it won’t be the same.